updated Summer 2018

 But like it or not, getting sick in Spain is all but inevitable.
-So, why not bite the bullet now and brush up on some essential words to know for healthcare and hospitals in Spain before your fever-riddled brain all but annihilates your ability to speak Spanish.
+So, before moving to Spain, brush up on some essential words to know for healthcare and hospitals in Spain before your fever-riddled brain all but annihilates your ability to speak Spanish.

-To get you started, COMO proudly presents an A to Z guide for your salud en España.
+To get you started, COMO presents an A to Z guide for your salud en España.

 - Alergia a – to have an allergy or to be allergic to something.